liandrea4/liandrea4.github.io/crochet/oven_mitts.md

 ## Notes
 These was crocheted holding 3 strands together for a thicker fabric.
 The first oven mitt (left) was a little small (especially to slip over the watch on Joe's left hand) so I decided to make another one (right) which was bigger and also had a little bit more curvature to it.
 The first oven mitt was very boxy at the fingers, whereas for this one I modified the pattern slightly so it tapered more nicely.
 While making these changes, I accidentally created a thumb tumor, but I was too lazy to fix it - oh well!

 The oven mitts work very well!
 Thicker than most regular cheap oven mitts I have used and pans don't get hot in my hand at all (it sometimes gets a bit warm after ~20 seconds).
 I should make more because they are so wonderful but 100% cotton is a pain to work with on the hands.
 There is no stretch or give at all so it is just really tiring to tension.
 But 100% cotton is necessary for anything that gets hot so it won't melt.
 So it is worth it I guess :)

+{% include post-footer.html %}